Miami RedHawks: Baseball

+Beginning play in 1915, and Mid-American Conference (MAC) play in 1948, Miami has made the NCAA Division I Baseball Championship 7 times.
+The team has won 4 MAC conference championships, 3 MAC East Division titles (divisional play in the MAC was held from 1998 to 2017), and 3 MAC Tournament titles (the tournament began in 1981).
+The team plays its home games at McKie Field at Hayden Park in Oxford, Ohio.

+Field hockey

+The Miami field hockey team has won nine MAC tournament championships, most recently in 2024.

 Football

 The Miami University RedHawks football team is one with a rich tradition of history.
 The school boasts the longest continuous college football rivalry west of the Allegheny Mountains against the Cincinnati Bearcats, and has one of the oldest football programs in the country, dating to the year 1888.

 Cradle of Coaches

-Miami University is most notable for having many quality coaches start their coaching career in some capacity at its school.
-Some notable college football coaches who coached at Miami University include John Pont, Ara Parseghian, Woody Hayes, Bo Schembechler, Weeb Ewbank, Jim Tressel and Terry Hoeppner.
+Miami University is most notable for having many quality coaches start their coaching career in some capacity at its school, and for others who went on to successful coaching careers after playing for Miami.
+Some notable college football coaches who coached at Miami University include John Pont, Woody Hayes, Ara Parseghian, Bo Schembechler, Jim Tressel, and Terry Hoeppner.
+Former Miami players who never coached at the school but achieved notable coaching success in college or the NFL include Weeb Ewbank, John Harbaugh, and Sean McVay.